btj/jlearner/exercises.md

 ## Objects

 - Declare a class `Vector` such that an object of this class can be used to store a two-dimensional vector with integer coordinates `x` and `y`.
 (That is, declare a class `Vector` with a field `x` and a field `y`.)
-- Declare a method that returns the size (rounded down) of the vector stored in a given `Vector` object.
+- Declare a method that returns the magnitude (also known as the Euclidian length) (rounded down) of the vector stored in a given `Vector` object.
 (Use the square root method you declared earlier.)
 - Declare a method that returns whether the vector stored in one given `Vector` object is larger than the vector stored in another given `Vector` object.
 Use the size method you declared in the previous exercise.
 - Declare a method that returns a new `Vector` object that stores the sum of the vectors stored in two given `Vector` objects.
 - Declare a method that translates (shifts) the vector stored in a given `Vector` object by the vector stored in another given `Vector` object.
 It updates the first `Vector` object; it does not create a new object.